 Gaps in Controls Review of all logistics processes.
-Review of KPIs detailing equipment supply on shift by shift basis Review of equipment inventory including maintenance records Review of contracts for equipment support Development of project group to support the aim of vehicle based equipment removing 'personal issue' equipment from staff.
-Real time reporting of asset tracking Signed: Wand, Justin Date Review ed: 05/07/2017
+Review of KPIs detailing equipment supply on shift by shift bas Review of equipment inventory including maintenance records Review of contracts for equipment support Development of project group to support the aim of vehicle bas equipment removing 'personal issue' equipment from staff.
+Real time reporting of asset tracking Signed: Wand, Justin Date Revie wed: 05/07/2017 1 1

-Risk Classification: Finance Risk Owner: Lorraine Bewes Scrutinising Committee: Finance and Inve ment Committee Underlying Cause/Source of Risk: G ross Rating Current/Net Rating Target Rating There is a perrenial challenge in the nature of our business and our operating mode of increasing demand that we may have circumstances where equipment might be vehicles or used or lost throughout the course of a shift.
-16 16 8 Existing Controls Positive Assurance of Controls Furth er Actions Due Date 1, Serial numbers on all re-usable equipment that can be accurately tracked.
-2, Agree and set requirements for stock levels on vehicles.
-Ensure regular monitoring occurs 3, Define 'shell' and maintain a reserve of essential equipment centrally to backfill and ensure vehicle can go back into service with minimal delays 4, Agree ownership and responsibilities for equipment ensuring that all VP responsibilities are included within the VP contract, to include FRUs and DCAs, ensure equipment is not transferred between vehicles 5, Complex based fleet in place to increase availability for VP checking and restocking/equipping vehicles 6, Electronic VDI pilot completed, all equipment has bar code or serial number 7, NE VP pilot rolled out to include secure local equipment stores and day time "Quatermaster" role 8, Interserve are providing feedback to Logistics regarding Vehicle Daily Inspection (VDI) reports.
+Risk Classification: Finance Risk Owner: Lorraine Bewes Scrut inising Commit tee: Finance and Invest ment Committee Underlying Cause/Source of Risk: G ross Rating Current/Net Rating Target Rating There is a perrenial challenge in the nature of our bus here is a perrenial challenge in the nature of our business and our operating model in the context 16 16 8 of increasing demand that we may have circumstance vehicles or used or lost throughout the course of a shi ft.
+Existing Controls Positive Assurance of Controls Furth er Actions Due Date 1, Serial numbers on all re-usable equipment that can be 1.
+Clinical Equipment Group; accurately tracked.
+2. Asset tracking report; 1801 Roll out Vehicl e Preparation to rest 31/08/2017 2, Agree and set requirements for stock levels on vehicles.
+3. VP reports; of service • Ensure regular monitoring occurs 3, Define 'shell' and maintain a reserve of essential equipment 4.
+VP Contract; 1802 Ensure adequa ate stocks of 31/08/2017 centrally to backfill and ensure vehicle can go back into service 5.
+Equipment Process; and equipment are with minimal delays 6.
+Project completion available to VF 4, Agree ownership and responsibilities for equipment ensuring 7.
+Board reports and meeting minutes.
+1803 equipment database 31/08/2017 that all VP responsibilities are included within the VP contract, to 7.
+Doard reports and meeting minutes.
+1005 reports to indic 51/00/2017 include FRUs and DCAs, ensure equipment is not transferred • between vehicles equipment is n hissing 5, Complex based fleet in place to increase availability for VP checking and restocking/equipping vehicles Gaps in Assurance 6, Electronic VDI pilot completed, all equipment has bar code or serial number None 7, NE VP pilot rolled out to include secure local equipment stores and day time "Quatermaster" role 8, Interserve are providing feedback to Logistics regarding Vehicle Daily Inspection (VDI) reports.
 9, Current VP contract reviewed and any immediate changes are agreed 10, Planned rollout of complex based fleet to increase vehicle availability for VP to enable agreed stock requirements to be provided completed 11, Pilot project in NE area to provide and resupply equipment store implemented.
-Clinical Equipment Group; Asset tracking report; VP reports; VP Contract; Equipment Process; Project completion Board reports and meeting minutes.
-Gaps in Assurance None 1801 1802 1803 Roll out Vehicle of service Ensure adequate consumables a available to VF and equipment are staff equipment database ate where any 31/08/2017 31/08/2017 31/08/2017
+12, Business case for the roll out of VP pan London has been agreed Project board and working groups established.
+Review of delivery standards completed 15, New KPIs reported through to QIP 16, Deep dive by QIP panel completed 17, Preparation of tender documents and standard commencing DEC2016 1